 From the waters edge: on a beach, a bridge or the rivers edge – all make good venues, but be mindful of others and tide times, it is best to scatter the ashes below the tide line: tide times

 Advantages for a shore line – no additional cost, choose your own timings and duration, no chance of seasickness!

-If scattering funeral ashes on water, particularly from a boat you may wish consider getting an urn or container fit for the purpose.
-There are two main reason for this:
+If scattering ashes on water, particularly from a boat you may wish consider getting an water urn or container fit for the purpose.

-For more information visit or Methods Page
+For more information different ways go to our Methods Page

 Some people find scattering the ashes too final and too difficult to deal with, we have a range of ideas on keeping a little of the ashes back and kept in a discreet keepsake, these two are probably the most appropriate: Oil candle or Glass Wave